-Theresa May is under pressure over Trump's Twitter attack
+May says Trump was 'wrong' to share anti-Muslim videos

 In October, he incorrectly suggested there was a link between rising crime rates in the United Kingdom and the "spread of Radical Islamic terror."

-In September, he railed against "loser terrorists" behind the London Tube explosion and suggested that the perpetrator was known to authorities and recruited on the Internet, prompting May and a London police spokesperson to publicly rebuke the President.
+In September, he railed against "loser terrorists" behind the London Underground explosion and suggested that the perpetrator was known to authorities and recruited on the internet, prompting May and a London police spokesperson to publicly rebuke the President.

 And in June, soon after news reports surfaced about the London Bridge terror attacks, he seized on the moment to promote the travel ban.

-He has also been involved in a number of Twitter disputes with Khan, the London Mayor.
+He has also been involved in a number of Twitter disputes with the London mayor.

-Some 1.8 million people have already signed a petition urging the government to rescind the invitation May made to Trump just weeks after his inauguration last January.
+Some 1.8 million people signed a petition earlier this year urging the government to rescind the invitation May made to Trump just weeks after his inauguration in January.

-State visits are typically characterized by pomp and ceremony, and generally include a banquet with the Queen but one by Trump is unlikely to prove popular in Britain.

-In June, the White House moved to deny a report that Trump planned to delay his state visit over fears of potential protests and his perceived unpopularity.